 A range of in vivo procedures and biological assays will be used to interrogate a novel preclinical model of radiotherapy response in the heart.
 This will include the use of cone-beam CT imaging and small animal radiotherapy.

 The Researcher will work in collaboration with other members of the team to support the interpretation of these data, and the development of new models to understand the basis of radiotherapy response in the heart.
 They will also collaborate with leading Researchers at the University of Manchester and the University of Oxford.

 The successful candidate will also be expected to contribute to the supervision of junior members of the team, including undergraduate and to make an active contribution to the management and maintenance of radiation sources within the group.
 They will also be expected to contribute to the supervision of junior members of the team, including undergraduate and postgraduate students as well as day to day running of the laboratory.

 The successful candidate must have:

-- Have or be about to obtain a PhD in cancer biology, molecular biology or a related discipline.
+- Have or be about to obtain a PhD in radiation biology, biophysics, biomedical science or a related subject.